PRO-2684/gadgets/GM_config/README.md

 > `(prop, orig) => input`

 How to get user input.
-Expected a string (built-in input method) or a function (invoked when user clicks the menu command).
+Expected a string (built-in input method) or a function (invoked when user clicks the menu item).
 It **accepts the name of config item and returns user input**.
 If not specified, the default value will be `prompt`, i.e. ask for user input using `prompt()`.
 Note that "user input value" does not necessarily have to be actually input by user, it can be provided by script. (e.g. built-in input method `current`).

 Built-in input methods: